mikeoverbay/PKGexplorer/README.md

 # PKG Explorer

-## A tool to exploring the Tanks from World of Tanks PKG files.
+## A tool to exploring the World of Tanks PKG files.
 <a><img src="https://i.imgur.com/OTTbONU.png" title="source: imgur.com" /></a>

 #### This is an ongoing project by me..
 Coffee_